River Almond, Lothian: Environment

 Running through areas that were dominated for much of the 20th century by heavy industry and shale- and coal mining, the River Almond has long been notorious for its high levels of pollution.

 With the demise of mining and heavy industry in Central Scotland, the river became cleaner, and it is being actively repopulated by wildlife: there is a healthy population of brown trout and there are improving runs of both Atlantic salmon (Salmo salar) and sea trout (Salmo trutta).
 There is also a good array of birds to be seen around the river banks, including dippers, kingfishers and grey herons, and increasing numbers of otters are being reported.

 The river is still the primary means by which southern West Lothian's wastewater is transported to the sea.
 Although the introduction of a number of water treatment plants have helped to mitigate the river’s pollution, it still suffers from high levels of detergent pollution and run-off from agricultural land.
 This has caused it to often have what has been described as a distinct "chemical odour".
 This odour is most noticeable in the part of the river that runs through Almondell and Calderwood Country Park, where there is a major outfall from the nearby East Calder treatment plant.

-Fishing on the lower Almond is leased from the Crown Estate by Cramond Angling Club, with both Day and Season Tickets available.
+Fishing on the river is leased from the Crown Estate and permits are required.
+Fishing on the upper Almond (up to Kirkliston) is managed by the West Lothian Angling Association and on the lower Almond (Kirkliston to Cramond) by the Cramond Angling Club.

 The mouth of the Almond at Cramond formerly had a small passenger ferry.
 In 1997, the ferryman discovered the Cramond Lioness, a Roman-era sculpture, in the mud of the river bed.
 The sculpture is now in the Museum of Scotland in Edinburgh.